emotion-analysis-project/SemEval2025-Task11/data/README.md

 ### Track 2 (Ordinal Intensity)

-For the track 1 dataset, each entry includes a unique identifier, a text, the dominant emotion expressed in the text, and an intensity class indicating the strength of the emotion on a scale from 0 to 3, with 0 being no-emotion and 3 being the highest.
+For the track 2 datasets, each entry includes a unique identifier, a text, the dominant emotion expressed in the text, and an intensity class indicating the strength of the emotion on a scale from 0 to 3, with 0 being no-emotion and 3 being the highest.

 Here are the components of the dataset: